Regional architecture

 Leaders’ Summits

-On 24 May 2022, Japanese Prime Minister Kishida hosted the fourth Quad Leaders’ Summit, the second in-person, with Prime Minister Albanese, Indian Prime Minister Modi and US President Biden.
-Leaders were accompanied in Tokyo by Foreign Minister Wong, Japanese Foreign Minister Hayashi, Indian External Affairs Minister Jaishankar and US Secretary of State Blinken.
+On 24 May 2022, Japan's then Prime Minister Kishida hosted the second in-person Quad Leaders' Summit with Prime Minister Albanese, India's Prime Minister Modi and then US President Biden.
 Leaders issued a Joint Statement.

 On 4 March 2022, Quad Leaders met virtually to reaffirm their commitment to the Indo-Pacific and to discuss the ongoing conflict and humanitarian crisis in Ukraine.
-Leaders issued a Joint Statement.
+Leaders issued a Joint Readout.

 Foreign Ministers' Meetings

-Quad senior officials meet regularly to exchange strategic assessments and progress practical cooperation led by Foreign Ministers.
+In addition to Foreign Minister-level engagements, Quad senior officials regularly meet to exchange strategic assessments and progress practical cooperation led by Foreign Ministers.

 Key publications